Understanding The History of Proposition 213

-There’s a unique law in a state of America called The Personal Responsibility Act of 1996, or commonly referred to as Proposition 213, that will, in part, deprive you of receiving compensation if you do not have insurance on the car.
-Passing with 76.83% of the vote, it intended to limit certain tort damages to certain felons (ex: hit and run drivers), uninsured motorists, and DUI/DWI drivers.
+A unique law in a state of America called The Personal Responsibility Act of 1996, commonly referred to as Proposition 213, will, in part, deprive you of receiving compensation if you do not have insurance on the car.
+Below, our top-rated Los Angeles insurance lawyers cover the basics of Prop 213.
+Passing 76.83% of the vote, it intended to limit certain tort damages to certain felons (ex: hit and run drivers), uninsured motorists, and DUI/DWI drivers.

 “In 1996, California voters passed Prop.
 213, the “no pay, no play” initiative.
 Under this law, uninsured drivers can not receive pain and suffering damages for injuries suffered in an auto accident caused by an insured driver; they can only receive actual damages, such as medical bills and lost wages.”
 (Source).